As a pet parent, you may be wondering if your pup needs heartworm disease prevention. Or, what heartworm disease in dogs is.

 The most common way to test for heartworms is through a heartworm antigen test.
 This blood test only detects heartworm proteins from adult female heartworms.

 An antigen test won't detect circulating heartworm antigen in your dog's bloodstream until around seven months after infection.
-That's why annual tests are important to catching the disease in its early stages.
+That's why annual tests are important to catch the disease in its early stages.

 Myth #5: Year-round prevention isn't necessary.